guardian/service-catalogue/README.md

 ## Architecture

 The diagram below outlines the architecture of the major components of the service catalogue.
-For more detailed diagrams of particular components, see the [diagrams folder](./diagrams/) or the respective project READMEs

 ![A diagram showing the architecture of the different components of the service catalogue](./packages/diagrams/output.png)